wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab4.md

 - Once the agent goes Available, the Chat will be offered to the agent.

-- Click `Accept` to handle the email.
+- Click `Accept` to handle the Chat.

-- Test the Predefined Chat Response functionality and sending messages and attachments. `Complete` the chat when done.
+- Test the Predefined Chat Response functionality (click on the little chat bubble right above the response area in the Agent Desktop) and sending messages and attachments. `Complete` the chat when done.

 ### Congratulations, you are now ready to start [Lab 5](lab5.md)